You’re interested in becoming a teacher but keep hearing about low educator salaries.

 Adding kids to the mix affects finances significantly.

 So you’ll have to be more creative in making a comfortable lifestyle if you plan to raise a family on a teacher’s salary.

 See how one family lives a good life on a small income.

 If you have the discipline to buy only what you can afford and live within your means, you’ll be fine living comfortably on a teacher’s salary.

 Do Teachers Make Enough Money to Live Comfortably?
 Look Around

-Observe teachers around you.
+Observe the teachers around you.
 How are they living?

 They have cars, apartments, houses, and kids.
 Maybe they eat out or take a vacation every now and then.

-If that sounds good enough for you, then living comfortably on a teacher’s salary shouldn’t be too much work.
+If that sounds good enough to you, then living comfortably on a teacher’s salary shouldn’t be too much work.

 If you have a rich palette and want the “finer” things in life on a regular basis, go another route.